Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Human Quality Control

 \subsection{Filtering Knowledge Triplets}

-\paragraph{Filtering knowledge components.} This step removes semantically abstract phrases in the Subject, Action, and Place categories, which are difficult to visualize.
+\paragraph{Filtering knowledge components} This step removes semantically abstract phrases in the Subject, Action, and Place categories, which are difficult to visualize.
 Annotators classify each phrase based on its concreteness: \begin{itemize}[leftmargin=10pt] \item \textbf{Concrete (1)}.
-The phrase represents tangible objects or actions. \item \textbf{Abstract (0)}.
-The Phrase represents abstract ideas or concepts. \end{itemize}
+The phrase represents tangible objects or actions. \item \textbf{Abstract or Unsafe (0)}.
+The phrase represents abstract concepts or contains offensive words or identifying information. \end{itemize}